GiftRocket/giftrocket-embed-rails-sample/README.md

 ### GiftRocket Embed Rails Sample App
 -----

-This is a simple implementation of the GiftRocket Embed module within a sample Rails application.
+This is a sample implementation of the GiftRocket Embed module within a Rails application.
-The intention here is to allow a Rails developer kick start their integration.

 [View the demo here](https://www.giftrocket.com/rewards/embed/demo)